 “In many of the busy pedestrian areas of downtown, our assumption is that we’re going to have pedestrians coming through every cycle,” he said.
 “Instead of worrying about pushing a button, all they’ve got to do is wait.”

-So of the 1,300 walk signals around downtown Denver, there’s roughly 700 to 900 signals with crosswalk buttons, Hersey said.
+So of the 1,300 walk signals around downtown Denver, there are roughly 700 to 900 signals with crosswalk buttons, Hersey said.
 Do they do anything?
 Absolutely, says Hersey.

 Most crosswalk buttons cause a walk signal